kubernetes-study-guide/Kubernetes-Study-Guide/06_namespaces/README.md

 Context "minikube" modified.
 ```

-The above command essentially makes a one-line change in your `~/.kube/config` file.
+This command is setting the user+cluster details via the current-context setting, and the sets the namespace to go with it.
+This command essentially makes a one-line change in your `~/.kube/config` file.

 ```bash
 $ diff ~/.kube/config ~/.kube/config-orig